waii-ai/waii-sdk-py/doc/docs/user-module.md

 Users are individual accounts within the system, each belonging to a specific tenant and, by extension, to an organization.
 This structure allows for flexible management of access and resources across different levels of the hierarchy.
 For example, a user's permissions and access rights may be determined by their associated tenant and organization.

+Important note: You don't need to activate any connection (`WAII.Database.activate...`) to use this module, because it is not related to any specific connection.

 ### Create Access Key
 ```python
 WAII.User.create_access_key(params: CreateAccessKeyRequest) -> GetAccessKeyResponse